Anunth-R/Fast-Robots/lab1.md

 ## Effective Data Rate and Overhead

-To determine how message size affects data transmission rate, I created an Arduino command SEND_MESSAGE that takes in a message size supplied by the computer. it then constructs a character array of that size (1 element of char array = 1byte) and transmits it over bluetooth.
+To determine how message size affects transmission rate, I created an Arduino command SEND_MESSAGE that takes in a message size and constructs/transmits a character array of that size (1 element of char array = 1byte).
 On the Python side, I loop through different message sizes and time how long it takes to recieve a reply.
-As shown from the plot, sending many short messages induces more overhead reducing the data transfer rate when compared to larger messages.
+As shown from the plot, many short messages induce more overhead reducing the data transfer rate.
 Sending longer messages reduces total overhead as less messages are sent.
-For example, the data transmission rate for 5 byte messages was 20.86 bytes/sec while the rate for 120 byte messages was 501.81 bytes/sec.
+For example, the data transmission rate for 5 byte messages was 20.86 bytes/sec while for 120 byte messages was 501.81 bytes/sec.

 Arduino side: